STEM+M

 CONNECT Program

-Through a collaboration between Tufts University School of Medicine’s Office for Multicultural Affairs (OMA) and the Center for Science Education (CSE), Tufts STEM+M CONNECT offers high school students a unique one-month paid summer experience that combines a residential experience of Tufts Mini-Med School with a multi-tiered mentoring program.
-The programing is designed for highly motivated students from backgrounds underrepresented in STEM and medicine (STEM+M).
+Through a collaboration between Tufts University School of Medicine’s Office for Multicultural Affairs (OMA) and the Center for Science Education (CSE), Tufts STEM+M CONNECT offers high school students a unique one-month paid summer experience that combines a residential experience of Tufts Pre-College programs Mini-Med School or Lab Science Investigations with a multi-tiered mentoring program.
+The programming is designed for highly motivated students from backgrounds underrepresented in STEM and medicine (STEM+M), such as students who will be first in their family to attend college, or students who come from low socioeconomic status backgrounds.

 Our goal is to CONNECT you with other students, Tufts undergraduate mentors, and Tufts Faculty to build friendships and networks to support your exploration of career pathways!